Hermannovich/Game-development/README.md

 	2. Review functions;

-    3. Review References and Pointers.
+    3. Review References and Pointers;

+	4. Template and meta programming.